lucascameron600/Open-GL-Physics-Simulator/README.md

 # OpenGl Physics Simulation

 This physics simulation is written in C++ using GLFW for the window and OpenGL as an API to render multiple particles/spheres to the screen, I also briefly write GLSL in the Vertex and Fragment shaders.
-ImGui is also used for adjusting values and providing a minimal ui
+ImGui is used for adjusting values and providing a minimal ui

 ![gif](https://github.com/user-attachments/assets/f1c2c377-bd6c-4937-b32c-8994856aee0c)
 ## Description